HPCToolkit/hpctoolkit-tests/hpcstruct-test-script/README.md

-This directory contains two python scripts to test hpcstruct.
+This directory contains two python scripts to test hpcstruct. python3 is recommended.

 # collect.py
 This script takes a directory as input and outputs all binaries inside the input directory to a output file.
 For example, running